Dear Christmas by Dear Jane

 Advertising

-Hearing the same five Christmas songs playing throughout the city can get grating eventually, but nothing quite makes a holiday than festive tunes.
-If you’re truly sick of hearing who George Michael gave his heart to last Christmas, and you can’t bear to hear another minute of how much Mariah Carey wants you for Christmas, then it’s about time to put these Cantonese Christmas songs on full blast.
+There’s nothing that makes the holiday season quite like some festive tunes, but let’s be honest, hearing the same five Christmas songs playing throughout the city can get grating eventually.
+If you’re truly sick of being told who George Michael gave his heart to last year, or simply can’t bear to hear another minute of how much Mariah Carey wants you for Christmas, then it’s about time to put these Cantonese Christmas songs on full blast.
 Happy Holidays!

 RECOMMENDED: If you haven’t yet, check out where to buy Christmas hampers in Hong Kong, or make plans to visit the best Christmas markets in town.